WHAT IS KINDI DOING DURING COVID-19?

 - Cleaning and sanitizing of school facilities five days per week.

 - Nightly spraying the whole school with a virucide agent.

 - Using UVC lights overnight to kill viruses and bacteria.

 - Masks are mandatory for all students and teachers even vaccinated ones except during snack, lunch, recess, or gym.

 - Limit parents to the front foyer and office.
 Staff will call children through the paging system for early dismissal or otherwise.

-- Students regular seating will be spread out such that desks and rugs (Montessori) are spaced at least 3 ft apart (mostly at 4.5 ft) and all students will be facing in one direction while they're doing individual work.
+- Students regular seating will be spread out such that desks and rugs (Montessori) are spaced 3 ft. apart.

 - Teachers are required to wear the mask as long as they are at less than 4.5 feet away from students.
 Otherwise, a teacher may optionally remove the mask temporarily.